Skip to contents

 by

-Optional grouping variable or expression (e.g. interaction(vs, am)).
+Optional grouping variable or expression.
+Can be a single variable or a combination of multiple variables (e.g. interaction(vs, am)).

 weights